-- (3) Degree awarded: Engineering - (4) Enrollment requirements:
+- (3) Degree awarded: Bachelor of Engineering in Aquaculture (in Vietnamese by CTU) and Certificate of Engineering in Aquaculture (in English by Auburn University and CTU) - (4) Enrollment requirements:

 Students who passed the entrance exams in Group A (Mathematics, Physics, and Chemistry), Group B (Mathematics, Biology, and Chemistry), and Group A1 (Mathematics, Literature, and English) of Can Tho University can apply to take an English test (TOEIC) for joining the AAP.
-The minimal score of English requirement can vary by year (Exh 2.5 -application announcement).
-All announcements for the application form and process are available at the websites of CAF and CTU (Exh 2.6 - website on announcement).
+The minimal score of English requirement can vary by year [Exh.2.5.Application announcement].
+All announcements for the application form and process are available at the websites of CAF and CTU [Exh.2.2.CAF Website].